Impact of selection criteria on the structural parameters of the Galactic thin and thick discs

 The reason this method does not have an identical halo fraction to the [Mg/Fe]-[Fe/H] method, despite sharing the definition for halo stars, is that the samples are not identical.
 The age method only includes stars with reliable age estimates, which is 85\% of the full sample.

-The kinematic method is only applied in the $ 7 $ kpc $ < R_{\mathrm{gal}} < 9 $ kpc bin.
+The kinematic method is only applied in the $ R_{\mathrm{gal}} = 7 $--$ 9 $\,kpc bin.
 It finds a lower fraction of thin disc stars in the plane compared to the other methods, and the vertical profiles of both the thin and thick discs are most similar to the age-based method.
-It also finds a large fraction of halo or accreted stars, mostly at the expense of the thick disc, meaning the thick disc fraction is smaller compared to the other methods at high |Z|.
-Finally, it finds that the thin disc fraction does not drop to zero by |Z| $ = 4 $ kpc as for the chemical and dynamical methods, nor stays as large as for the age-based method, but declines almost linearly to just a few per cent at |Z| $ = 4 $ kpc.
+It finds a large fraction of halo or accreted stars, mostly at the expense of the thick disc, making the thick disc fraction smaller at high |Z|.
+Finally, it finds that the thin disc fraction does not go to zero by |Z| $ = 4 $\,kpc as for the chemical and dynamical methods, nor stays as large as for the age-based method, but declines almost linearly to just a few per cent at |Z| $ = 4 $\,kpc.